różne

 haul

-The thirty-mike haul to Boston.
+The thirty-mile haul to Boston.

 wyposażyć coś w nowe lub przystosowane narzędzia